Redefining Transparency: a dirty word

 The following is a general, but not complete, list of questions to ask for food, supplement, and treat manufacturers.
 Keep in mind that most companies will be unable to provide all the answers and that the goal is to encourage actual, rather than perceived, transparency.
 It will take time, but change will require asking these questions and ultimately basing buying and retail stocking decisions on the availability and willingness to provide satisfactory answers.

-- Do you have verification of your supply chain and origin of your ingredients?
+- Do you have verification of your supply chain and the origin of your ingredients?

 - Do any of your raw materials come from China?